joekk13/MECA470_Project/README.md

   <img src = "Media/CoppeliaPicture.PNG" "width="500" height="500" style="margin:10px 10px">
 </p>

 After the system being initiated, a controller has been created for this system, including 17 knobs, each for a specific Degree of Freedom (GIF at the beginning of this README file).
 To do so, a code has been written in Coppelia.
-Since thi code is long because of the system's DoFs, it is not going to be printed below (it is located in CoppeliaCodes/Controller).<br>
+Since thi code is long because of the system's DoFs, it is not going to be printed below (it is located in CoppeliaCodes/Controller).
+In addition, the file that has the Coppelia System is located in CoppeliaCodes/Timber_Controller.ttt .<br> <p>

+Another way to control our Robot in Coppelia was learned using Visual Studio Code.
+A code was implemented in VS Code and a connection between VSC and Coppelia has been established in order to control this process.
+The outcome is very helpful, since there are two ways to control the system now.
+The code is is located in CoppeliaCodes/VSCode_Controller.py and will be printed below:<br>